ariaassadi/simulating-football-games-into-the-future/README.md

 # Simulating Football Games into the Future

-Master Thesis at Uppsala University
+This directory contains the code for three Master Thesis projects at Uppsala University.
+The projects have been supervised by David Sumpter, and created by Aria Assadi, Thiago Costa Porto, and Oskar Rick.